 Changes from Repository 2010 Edition

-New features: provenance, actors, workflow.
+New features: metadata with provenance, actors, workflow, semantic concepts.

-In the 2010 Edition, fields, components and messages were all separated by FIX version.
-However, separation is not necessary for fields since field IDs are not reused even if a field is deprecated.
-Therefore, the 2016 Edition reduces duplication by providing a single field list.
-Components and messages are still separated by protocol version.
+An Orchestra file supports a single protocol version.
+If an organization supports multiple protocols, it should issue an Orchestra file for each.

 The codeSets element is now top-level while in the 2010 Edition, enumerations of valid values were contained by fields.
 This change was made to recognize that code sets may be shared by many fields and also, they may be managed by an external standard.

 The datatype element was enhanced to support mapping FIX datatypes to any other type system, and not just XML schema datatypes.

+The Orchestra schema provides a feature to explicitly link a field, called a discriminator, that modifies the value space of another field.

+Scenarios overload the layout of a message or component for different use cases.

 Compliance